JuliaActuary/JuliaActuary.org/JuliaActuary/blog/coding-for-the-future.md

 It might be odd to say that technology and its use in insurance is on a one-hundred-year cycle, but that seems to be the case.

 130 years ago, actuaries crowded into a room at a meeting of the Actuarial Society of America to watch a demonstration that would revolutionize the industry: Herman Hollerith's tabulating punch card machine[^1].

 For the next half-century, the increasing automation — from tabulating machines to early-adopting mainframes and computers — was a critical competitive differentiator.
 Companies like Prudential, MetLife, and others partnered with technology companies in the development of hardware and software[^2].

 The dramatic embodiment of this information-driven cycle was portrayed in the infamous Billion Dollar Bubble movie, which showcased the power and abstraction of the computer to commit millions of dollars of fraud by creating and maintaining fake insurance policies.

 The movie also starts to hint at the oscillation away from the technological-competitive focus of insurance companies.
 I argue that the focus on technology was lost over the last 50 years with the rise of Wall Street finance, investment-oriented life insurance, industry consolidation, and explosion of financial structuring like derivatives, reserve financing, or other advanced forms of reinsurance.

 Value-add came from the C-Suite, not from the underlying business processes, operations, and analysis.
 The result is, e.g., ever-more complicated reinsurance treaties layered into mainframes and admin systems older than most of the actuaries interfacing with them.

-The pace of *strategic value-add* isn't slowing, though it must stretch further (in complexity and risk) to find comparable opportunities as in the past; having more agile, data-oriented operations enables companies to be able to react to and implement those opportunities. *Technological value-add* includes can improve a company's bottom line through lower expenses and higher top-line growth opportunities but often with a more favorable risk profile than some of the "strategic" opportunities.
+The pace of *strategic value-add* isn't slowing, though it must stretch further (in complexity and risk) to find comparable opportunities as the past.
+Having more agile, data-oriented operations enables companies to be able to react to and implement those opportunities. *Technological value-add* can improve a company's bottom line through lower expenses and higher top-line growth, but often with a more favorable risk profile than some of the "strategic" opportunities.

 The reversion to technological value-add has begun and is evident across many traditional sectors.
 Tesla claims it's a technology company; Amazon is the #1 product retailer because of its vehement focus on internal information sharing[^3]; Airlines are so dependent on their systems that the skies become quieter on the rare occasion that their computers give way.

-Why is it, that company's that are so involved in *things* (cars, shopping) and *physical services* (flights) are so much more focused on improving their technological focus than insurance companies *whose very focus is 'information-based'*? **The market has rewarded those who have prioritized their internal technological solutions.**
+Why is it, that company's that are so involved in *things* (cars, shopping) and *physical services* (flights) are so much more focused on improving their technological operations than insurance companies *whose very focus is 'information-based'*? **The market has rewarded those who have prioritized their internal technological solutions.**

 Commoditized investing services and low yield environments have reduced insurance companies' comparative advantage to "manage money".
 Yield compression and the explosion of consumer-oriented investment services means a more competitive focus on the ability to manage the entire policy lifecycle efficiently (digitally), perform more real-time analysis of experience and risk management, and handle the growing product and regulatory complexity.

 These are problems that have technological solutions and are waiting for insurance company adoption.

 Companies that treat data like coordinates on a grid (spreadsheets) *will get left behind*.
-Two main hurdles that have prevented technology companies from breaking into insurance - high regulatory barriers to entry and figuring out how to sell complex, value-added insurance products without traditional distribution.
+Two main hurdles have prevented technology companies from breaking into insurance: high regulatory barriers to entry and figuring out how to sell complex, value-added insurance products without traditional distribution.
 Once those two walls are breached, traditional insurance companies without a strong technology core will struggle to keep up.
-It's not just adding "developers" to an organization - it's going to be **getting domain experts like actuaries to be an integral part of the technology transformation.**
+It's not just adding "developers" to an organization; it's going to be **getting domain experts like actuaries to be an integral part of the technology transformation.**

 ## What's coding got to do with this?